UEFICharlesZhang/gw-nb-ec/README.md

 # gwnb_power
-Keyboard and mouse driver for phytium platform notebooks
+Battery and EC driver for phytium platform notebooks

 ## How to build
 ```bash